Eat this much – What is a healthy amount to eat?

 Lunch on the keto diet can be full of savory, flavorful, and satisfying dishes sure to please any palate.
 However, sometimes coming up with keto lunch ideas can be challenging.
 Ideally, you want recipes that are quick to prepare or have very few ingredients, as any random food generator can show you.
 Keeping it simple but full of variety is a great way to stave off any boredom that might discourage your new diet.

 When looking for keto lunch ideas often planning ahead can be a roadblock, so it’s recommended to batch cook your favorite proteins ahead of time.
 This means when you’re working on how to meal plan you should pencil in time for taking care of your chicken, turkey, or beef.
 Using an instant pot or slow cooker the night before is also a great way to get ahead.
-These keto lunch suggestions are all easy to make and have few ingredients.
+These keto meals are all easy to make and have few ingredients.

 It’s no secret that salmon and zucchini are an excellent pair.
 And salmon alone is one of the most keto-friendly sources of protein thanks to its high-fat content.
 (27 minutes, 7.5 carbs)